TencentARC/ArcNerf/docs/datasets.md

 We test and show that the method is robust to make the coordinate system such that object is centered at (0,0,0), cam is on surface with `scale_radius`.
 Only scale and translation is applied, do not affect the intrinsic.

-## DTU
+## LLFF
-Specified by scan_id, read image/mask/camera.
-- scan_id: int num for item selection.
+This is a forward facing dataset.
+Not object extraction is performed.
+Only used to view synthesis.
+For fair comparsion, test/val images have not overlapping with train images.
+- The camera are aligned flatten.
+Adjust the poses/bounds by range to avoid large xyz values.
+- scene_name: scene_name that is the folder name under `LLFF`.
 Use it to be identifier.
+- NDC: TO BE implemented

 ## NeRF
 Specified by scene_name, read image/camera.
 Since NeRF split the dataset into train/val/eval, we